eduardaalvess/eduardaalvess/README.md

 💡 I'm interested in all things of data 📊, front and back end developing 💻

-💛 I really love cats 🐱, books 📚 and Beyoncé 🎤
+💛 I really love cats 🐱 , dogs 🐶, books 📚 and Beyoncé 🎤

 🪐 I love read about space, I'm a big fan of Neil deGrasse Tyson 🔭